 Could you explain the Syrah grape variety?
 Where is it grown, where is its best expression found, what does it taste like and where does it come from?
 What are ideal food pairings for Syrah Shiraz?

 Shiraz is a black skinned grape with high pigmentation.
 It’s known for having a deep inky color, with fresh and roasted berry tones (especially in Barossa, Australia).
 Classic notes for Syrah are smoked meats, black peppercorns and lifted floral aromatics while still being very fruit forward.
-Syrah is a type of wine with real personality, it is super floral, peppery and fruit forward on the nose and palate.
+Syrah is a type of wine with real personality.
+It’s floral, peppery and fruit forward on both the nose and palate.